Contemporary Social Values | Essential Characteristics

 Courses in this category are primarily about the role wellness plays in a successful life, as well as instruction in activities that will enhance a lifelong commitment to personal wellness.
 Students will develop the skills and knowledge necessary to incorporate the many dimensions of wellness into a well-articulated philosophy of health and well-being.
 These courses require students to demonstrate familiarity with the interwoven concepts and principles of physical fitness, healthful living, and the prevention of disease.
 A comprehensive approach to health and wellness prepares learners for life beyond the university.

 For these reasons, students are required as part of their General Education to complete a course in Health and Wellness.
 Such a course should enable students to:

 - Identify wellness concepts.

-- Participate in the performance of activities that will enhance lifelong commitment to personal fitness and wellness.
+- Explains the importance of a lifelong commitment to personal health and wellness

 The instruction in health and wellness within these courses needs to be formal in some way, not just a matter of a few words of advice here and there.
 The course should address at least ONE of the following goals:

 - Students should be able to demonstrate skills and knowledge of physical fitness concepts (sports, exercise, dance, etc).
 The skills and knowledge may be demonstrated partly through physical performance; but the course must also include some academic instructional elements that ensure that these concepts become a familiar part of the students’ thinking, thereby heightening their awareness of the benefits of a lifelong commitment to personal fitness and wellness.